WillFlame14/rs-docs/docs/learning-path/level-1.md

 # Level 1 - Basics

-This is a summary of the [*Basic Conventions*](../basics/play-clues).
+This is a brief summary of the [*Basic Conventions*](../basics/play-clues).
 If you haven't read those, it's recommended to start there.

 ## Special Moves